It’s time for some Spectrum Fantastic Art Live 4 news!

 You can learn more about how to attend and exhibit at “The Art Fair With a Sense of Wonder” at the Spectrum Fantastic Art Live website.

-Here is some information and sample art by those artists who I will be hosting.
+Here is a map showing where the artists can be found a the show and some information and sample art by those artists who will be at the Flesk booth.
 (The five special show guests are already highlighted on the SFAL site.)

 Bill Carman has worked as a designer, illustrator, and art director at universities, ad agencies, publishing houses and for large corporations.
 Since graduating with a BFA in visual communication/illustration and an MFA in painting he has always free-lanced and exhibited.
 Bill is currently a professor teaching illustration at Boise State University.
 He has been featured in many exhibits and publications including Society of Illustrators New York Annuals (gold medal, silver medal), 3×3 Magazine professional annual, American Illustration and Spectrum (silver medal).
 He is the recipient of the bronze, silver and gold medals from CASE (Council for Advancement and Support of Education).
 Bill authored and illustrated a children’s book, What’s That Noise?, published in 2002 by Random House Books.
 Painting for exhibitions and commissions continues to be where most of Bill’s time is spent when he is not fishing.